-ASU’s West campus and the New College of Interdisciplinary Arts and Sciences offers international students a friendly, welcoming environment to thrive in.
-Located in the heart of Glendale, Arizona, West campus is home to 4,000 students studying on a small, private school-style campus that students call “their home away from home."
+ASU’s West campus and the New College of Interdisciplinary Arts and Sciences offers international students a friendly, welcoming environment in which to thrive.
+Located in the heart of Glendale, Arizona, West campus is home to 5,000 students studying on a compact, easy-to-navigate campus that students call “their home away from home."

-New College currently offers over 50 undergraduate and graduate degree programs in social and behavioral sciences; math and natural sciences; and humanities, arts and cultural studies.
+New College offers over 90 undergraduate and graduate degree programs and minors in social and behavioral sciences; math and natural sciences; and humanities, arts and cultural studies.

 The Biology program provides students insights into how life and physical sciences intersect in the real-world.
 With a focus on interactive and interdisciplinary experiences, including opportunities to conduct hands-on research into cancer and Alzheimer’s disease, among many others, this program prepares students to pursue advanced degrees or career in a variety of scientific fields.